pandashavenobugs/ionic-test1/README.md

 * sudo adduser berat(USERNAME whatever you want to use) kvm
 * sudo chown berat /dev/kvm
 * **this code has to be run every before start emulator** sudo chown berat /dev/kvm

+* and to start project : ionic capacitor run android